nemild/smart-contract-best-practices/smart-contracts.md

 In general, to protect against reentry attacks:

-We recommend that external calls (of any sort) should be made at the end of function calls.
+External calls (of any sort) should be made at the end of function calls.
 If it can’t be done, extreme care needs to be taken to make sure that the functions do not share state that can be manipulated by the attacker before proceeding onwards.
 In general, for both reentry attacks, the easiest fix is to make sure that you only do external calls as the last action in a function.

 If one has an expectation of what type of computations will be done in an external call, to limit the gas appropriately (and not forwarding all the gas by default).
 This however limits the potential for any emergent useful use cases, so use wisely.